 Board Meetings - Public Sessions

-The public sessions of the Board meetings are now taking place in a hybrid setting.
-We welcome the public to observe in person or through a livestream of the meeting.
+The public sessions of the Board of Directors’ meetings are now taking place in person or through a livestream of the meeting.

 We look forward to your interest in observing the meeting.